quantixx/template-presentation/README.md

   - add your name to the contributors.txt file
   - create a pull request
   - submit your PR and send an email to nicolas.martignole AT devoxx.fr

+### I want to report an error - I have a question

+You can either use the [Issues] and/or contact the Program Committee by email : program@devoxx.fr

+Make sure to explain who you are, what kind of format you are presenting, and give a bit of context to help the team.

 ### Devoxx France 2024 Theme